Configure Forefront TMG for a hybrid environment

-For more information about how to import an SSL certificate, see Import a Certificate.
+For more info about how to import an SSL certificate, see Import a Certificate.

 Configure TMG 2010

-For more information on configuring publishing rules in TMG, see Configuring Web publishing.
+For more info about configuring publishing rules in TMG, see Configuring Web publishing.

-For more information on SSL bridging in TMG 2010, see About SSL bridging and publishing.
+For more info about SSL bridging in TMG 2010, see About SSL bridging and publishing.

 Use the following procedure to create the publishing rule and web listener.

 Create the publishing rule and web listener

 In the Forefront TMG Management Console, in the left navigation pane, right-click Firewall Policy, and then select New.